 Chances are you were drawn to study abroad in Costa Rica largely by the destination (we can’t blame you, it really is a special place).
 Maybe there’s something about the country and the culture that appeals to you.
 Maybe its how inviting those green tree frogs look.
 You might even make an assumption that life is inherently better there.

-That’s a dangerous assumption to make—and one we caution you from getting attached to.
+That’s actually a dangerous assumption to make—and one we caution you from getting attached to.
 Though the grass always seems greener on the other side, it rarely is.
 With Costa Rica, you might think you’re entering a real-life utopia where the beaches are as pristine as the jungles are wild.
 There’s much to love about Costa Rica.
-It’s a phenomenal country and I miss it dearly, but it’s certainly not utopia.

 Instead of getting lost in the excitement of studying abroad in Costa Rica, planning your beach vacations before even landing, your time will be better spent researching the country and mentally preparing for the change in lifestyle.
 Here are my best tips for Costa Rica study abroad to get you on the road to a successful, fun, exciting, AND educational (you do have to study, after all!) experience soaking up all that is pura vida.

 1. They speak Spanish in Costa Rica.